-Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs primarily through cash on hand and, potentially, collaborations, strategic alliances, licensing arrangements and other nondilutive strategic transactions.
+Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs primarily through cash on hand, royalty payments from Servier with respect to U.S. net sales of TIBSOVO®, a potential milestone payment from Servier if vorasidenib is approved by the FDA and, potentially, collaborations, strategic alliances, licensing arrangements and other nondilutive strategic transactions.
 In addition, in connection with potential future strategic transactions, we may pursue opportunistic debt offerings, and equity or equity-linked offerings.
-We do not have any committed potential external source of funds other than the potential milestone and royalty payments that we are eligible to receive under our Purchase Agreement with Servier.
+We do not have any committed potential external source of funds other than the potential milestone and royalty payments that we are eligible to receive under our purchase agreement with Servier.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing, if available, may require us to enter into agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 In addition, securing financing could require a substantial amount of time and attention from our management and may divert a disproportionate amount of their attention away from day-to-day activities, which may adversely affect our management's ability to oversee the development of our product candidates.